 detuner – an effect that detunes a note by a small amount and then combines it with the original note, and sometimes adds a delay of up to 60 ms. The effect is similar to chorus, but without the swirling effect.
 It is useful for thickening up guitar notes or enhancing chords.

-device driver – a computer program that operates and controls a specific device that is attached to a computer.
+device driver – a computer program that operates, controls, and communicates with a specific device that is attached to a computer.
 Every device, such as a printer, disk drive, keyboard, or audio interface, must have a driver.
-Some drivers come with the operating system, but for other devices, it is necessay to install a new driver when connecting a new device to the computer.
+Some drivers come with the operating system (OS), but for other devices, it is necessay to install a new driver when connecting a new device to the computer.
 In Window systems, drivers typically are files with a .sys or .drv extension.
-Often called a driver for short.
+Often called simply a driver.

 dialog – the lines spoken by characters in a stage, movie, or television performance.
+Narration is usually included as a part of dialog.
 British spelling dialogue.

 dialog normalization (DN) – the metadata parameter within Dolby Digital (AC-3) for control of playbackgain.
 DN is an integer value in the range of 1 to 31 that corresponds to a playback gain of -30 to 0 dB (unity gain) respectively.
 Lower values provide more headroom and are appropriate for material with greater dynamic range, such as action films.
 The DN value should be determined by measuring the average dialog level using A-weighted audio levels in all channels.
 In this way, the dialog levels will be normalized—thus the name dialog normalization.
 [Note: DN does not comply with the loudness standard ATSC A/85.]
 Called dialnorm for short.